thepirat000/Audit.NET/src/Audit.WebApi/README.md

 If your project targets the NET Core framework (NetStandard >= 1.6), there is no difference between using `Audit.WebApi` or `Audit.WebApi.Core` since both assumes AspNet Core.

+## How it works

+This library is implemented as an [action filter](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?view=aspnetcore-2.1#action-filters) that intercepts the execution of action methods to generate a detailed audit trail.

 ## Usage

-The audit can be enabled in two different ways:
+The audit action filter can be enabled in two different ways:

-1. Statically decorating the controllers to be audited with `AuditApiAttribute`.
+1. Statically decorating the controllers/actions to be audited with `AuditApiAttribute`.
 2. Adding `AuditApiGlobalFilter` as a global action filter.
 This method allows to dynamically configure the audit settings.

 #### 1- Static decoration